JheNaeumi/ems-fullstack/README.md

 ## Overview

-The Employee Management System is a web-based application designed to simplify employee administration.
-It offers features like attendance tracking, leave management, and performance evaluation.
+The Employee Management System is a web-based application designed to add, edit & delete employee basic information.
 The system is built with Spring Boot for the backend, using MySQL for the database, and Vite with React for the frontend.

 - **Employee CRUD Operations:**